tweerlei/plumber/README.md

 CSV
-  csv-parse                   Deserialize objects from CSV text csv-print                   Serialize objects to CSV text csv-read:<path>             Read CSV lines from the given file csv-write:<path>            Write current value as CSV object to the given file Files files-delete:<path>         Delete files from the given directory files-list:<path>           Read file names from the given directory files-read:<path>           Read files from the given base directory files-write:<path>          Write items as files in the given directory lines-read:<path>           Read lines from the given file lines-write:<path>          Write lines to the given file zip-read:<path>             Read entries from the given ZIP file zip-write:<path>            Write entries to the given ZIP file Flow control bulk:<number>               Execute following steps using chunks of items delay:0                     Delay following steps by the given number of milliseconds
+  csv-parse                   Deserialize objects from CSV text csv-print                   Serialize objects to CSV text csv-read:/dev/stdin         Read CSV lines from the given file csv-write:/dev/stdout       Write current value as CSV object to the given file Files files-delete:<path>         Delete files from the given directory files-list:<path>           Read file names from the given directory files-read:<path>           Read files from the given base directory files-write:<path>          Write items as files in the given directory lines-read:/dev/stdin       Read lines from the given file lines-write:/dev/stdout     Write lines to the given file zip-read:/dev/stdin         Read entries from the given ZIP file zip-write:/dev/stdout       Write entries to the given ZIP file Flow control bulk:<number>               Execute following steps using chunks of items delay:0                     Delay following steps by the given number of milliseconds